 - Departmental needs

 - Student needs

-If you are a teacher, what time do you dedicate to your own CPD?
-And CPD other than what is directed and offered to you by the school?
+If you are a teacher, what time do you dedicate to your own CPD (and training other than what is directed and offered to you by the school)?
 Surely, you must be engaged in long-term action research or personal professional development?
-If not, it now could be time to address this weakness.

 Now could be time to address this one weakness of school improvement.
 Don’t let CPD become your Achilles heel …